 Oldest Photograph - History of World's Photography Through 10 Examples

-Although photography had quite a revolution which started about a hundred years after the oldest photograph was created, it is important to remember the first ever photographs of people, news, cities, situations, the street, events, oldest photograph of our world in general, in history.
+Although photography had quite a revolution which started about a hundred years after the oldest photograph was created, it is important to remember the first photographs ever of people, news, cities, situations, the street, events, oldest photograph of our world in general created by the photography pioneers like Louis Daguerre, Hippolyte Bayard, Robert Cornelius and more.

-These are some of the oldest images out there, some dating almost 200 years back, made by photography pioneers like Louis Daguerre, Hippolyte Bayard, Robert Cornelius and more, who have contributed to the development of the medium in a great manner.
+These are some of the oldest images, some dating almost 200 years back, that have contributed to the development of the medium in a great manner.

 The Oldest Photograph of People